opentelekomcloud-docs/data-ingestion-service/umn/source/overview/what_is_dis.rst

 -  DIS application: DIS applications write, read, and process data in DIS streams.
 You can develop DIS applications using the client library software development kit (SDK).

--  SDK: SDK is a Java-based client library.
-With SDK, you can build DIS applications easily to write, read, and process data in DIS streams.
+-  SDK: The SDK is a Java-based client library.
+With the SDK, you can build DIS applications easily to write, read, and process data in DIS streams.

 -  Project: Projects are used to group and isolate OpenStack resources (computing resources, storage resources, and network resources).
 A project can be a department or a project team.
 Multiple projects can be created for one tenant account.
 A region has multiple projects, but one project is related to one region.
 DIS streams in different projects cannot communicate with each other.

 -  Checkpoint: When an application consumes data, the latest serial number of the consumed data is recorded as a checkpoint.
-When the data is reconsumed, the consumption can be continued based on this checkpoint.
+When the data is re-consumed, the consumption can be continued based on this checkpoint.

 -  Application: When multiple applications consume data in the same stream, an APP is used as an identifier to distinguish consumption checkpoints of different applications.